Center for Feeling Therapy: Founding

-Abandonment of primal therapy

-Shortly thereafter, the therapists at the Center for Feeling Therapy had a "major ideological shift...
-Arthur Janov's theory...of childhood trauma was abandoned."
-This shift was caused by the realization that patients who had defected with them from Janov's institute "had been faking their primals."
-Indeed, one of the Center for Feeling therapists, Jerry Binder, claimed that "a lot of what had been said was a lie" for his testimonial in Janov's book.
-As a result, Joe and Riggs (Corriere) came to believe that primals as Janov described them "didn't even exist" and that Janov's cure was "a cruel hoax."
-Soon after, the Center for Feeling therapists replaced Janov's formulation with their own ideas emphasizing "present-life feelings."
-Riggs instituted groups in which there would be "no primaling or trips to the past."
-Soon after, the "break with Janov was triumphantly complete."

-But the "biggest change was in the practice of Feeling Therapy itself...
-[Groups] started getting wild...
-Every group, there was something new."
-Many of the original patients who'd come for Primal Therapy started drifting away: "[They] started finding the new program a bit much.
-They'd come to the Center [for Feeling Therapy] looking...to exorcise the pain of the past.
-They were not looking to have their lives examined...One by one, they began to drift away."

 Development of ideas

 Over time, the Center for Feeling Therapy went through numerous drastic changes in its basic ideas.
-The Center started with primal therapy as its main therapeutic approach, then abandoned primal therapy in favor of an emphasis on "present-life" feelings, then abandoned that in favor of other ideas.
+The Center started with primal therapy as its main therapeutic approach, but soon abandoned primal therapy in favor of an emphasis on "present-life" feelings, then abandoned that in favor of other ideas.
 These drastic shifts in theoretical approach were common throughout the life of the Center.

-After abandoning primal therapy, the therapists developed a dream hypothesis, which formed the basis of their second book, The Dream Makers.
-According to the dream hypothesis, one of the major goals of therapy was to have lucid, clear dreams which were devoid of fictitious elements and which could guide a person through his life.
+After abandoning primal therapy, the therapists developed a dream hypothesis which formed the basis of their second book, The Dream Makers.
+According to the dream hypothesis, one of the major goals of therapy was to have lucid, clear dreams which were devoid of fictitious elements and which could guide a person through their life.
 It was claimed that the senior therapists all had such dreams and that the patients could learn to have them too.
-To that end, the patients were given exercises to improve their dreams; they were also given charts, graphs, workbooks, and so on, to track the progress of their dreams.
+To that end, the patients were given exercises to improve their dreams; they were also given charts, graphs, workbooks, and so on to track the progress of their dreams.

 Thereafter, the therapists abandoned the dream hypothesis and replaced it with another concept, called "Psychological Fitness."
 The concept of Psychological Fitness was claimed to help patients succeed in life and make a lot of money.
 The patients were encouraged to wear very expensive clothing, to appear professional, to start business ventures, and to work very long hours.
 The patients were told that they would "teach the world to excel."